dtinit/data-transfer-project/Documentation/Developer.md

 The following builds and optionally runs the demo server (containing the API and Transfer Worker) on `port:8080`

+ * The first time you run you need to configure your credentials by copying distributions/common/dataportability.secrets.example.properties to .gradle/properties.gradle and inserting the API keys and secrets for the services you with to interact with.

  * `./gradlew :distributions:demo-server:dockerize`
-   * This copies over LOCAL secrets and settings (configured in ~/.gradle/properties.gradle) using the LocalCloud implementation
+   * This copies over LOCAL secrets and settings (configured in .gradle/properties.gradle) using the LocalCloud implementation
    * This will also build the docker image.